 There are some erotic novels that have survived, but most from the mid to late 1800s that I have found mentioned online are from overseas.
 In my own internet searches for this article, soft-covered erotic lit of the period online is mostly in British publications.
 These may well have been imported to the US, but for the mid to late nineteenth century American publications I have not found much.
 Of these, Fanny Hill has remained in print since the mid 1700s, and some scarce material marketed to soldiers in the Civil War is studied in Judith Geisberg’s Sex and the Civil War, University of North Carolina Press.
 I say “scarce” to describe those publications now, but at the time they were readily available.

 Richard K. Fox bought a tired old publication, The National Police Gazette, and turned it into the seminal scandal rag, sports digest, and sensational illustrated magazine of the age.
 The Illustrated Police News offered a bit of competition in a similar publication, and both were staple reading for the pool hall, barber shop and saloon.
 The peccadilloes of the idle rich were salaciously reported, and an astonishing amount of wood engravings illustrated half the pages.
 Described with euphemisms, prostitutes are pictured in provocative situations, and plenty of show girls in scanty costumes decorate most issues.

-If you search for pdf copies of British magazines like The Pearl, and The Oyster, you can find plenty of erotic writing from the 1870s and 1880s.
+If you search for British magazines like The Pearl, and The Oyster, you can find plenty of erotic writing from the 1870s and 1880s.
 Between the literature and the photos, it is clear that not much new in the way of sexual activity has been tried, even in our more enlightened times!